 - Blood and Body Fluid Clean-Up

-- All blood and body fluids left behind (after the incident) should be properly removed by an Amherst College Physical Plant employee, a blood borne pathogens trained and immunized custodial staff member, an Amherst College Campus Police Officer, a member of the Amherst Fire Department, or the Environmental Health & Safety Manager.
+- All blood and body fluids left behind (after the incident) should be properly removed by an Amherst College Facilities employee, a blood borne pathogens trained and immunized custodial staff member, an Amherst College Campus Police Officer, a member of the Amherst Fire Department, or the Environmental Health & Safety Manager.

-Complete First Aid kits should be located in potentially hazardous areas such as the Physical Plant Carpentry and Plumbing Shops, the Heating Plant, and the Grounds Office.
+Complete First Aid kits should be located in potentially hazardous areas such as the Facilities Carpentry and Plumbing Shops, the Heating Plant, and the Grounds Office.
 In addition, a portable kit or two should be made available for large projects performed by our in-house staff so that a kit can be brought directly to the site.
-Smaller first aid kits should be located in the electric shop, paint shop, garage, service desk area, and in each vehicle used by the Physical Plant shops or trades.
+Smaller first aid kits should be located in the electric shop, paint shop, garage, service desk area, and in each vehicle used by the Facilities shops or trades.
 Supervisors of shops and operators of vehicles should check the First Aid kits monthly or after use.

 First Aid kits should contain: